WGLab/mutformer/README.md

 Finally, open "mutformer_run_pretraining_eval.ipynb" and run all the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-Standard) in another runtime to begin the parallel evaluation operation.

 You can make multiple copies of the data generation and run_pretraining scripts to train multiple models at a time.
-The evaluation script is able to handle evaluating multiple models at once.
+The evaluation script is able to handle parallel evaluation of multiple models at once.

 To view pretraining graphs or download the checkpoints from GCS, use the notebook titled “mutformer_processing_and_viewing_pretraining_results.”

 ### Finetuning

-For finetuning, there is only one set of files for four modes, so at the top of each notebook there is an option to select the desired mode to use (MRPC for paired strategy, MRPC_w_preds for MRPC with external predictions, RE for single sequence strategy, and NER for pre residue strategy).
+For finetuning, there is only one set of files for four finetuning strategies, so at the top of each notebook, select the desired mode to use (MRPC for paired strategy, MRPC_w_preds for MRPC with external predictions, RE for single sequence strategy, and NER for pre residue strategy).

 Under the folder titled "mutformer_finetuning," first open "mutformer_finetuning_data_generation.ipynb," and run through the code segments (if using colab, runtime options: Hardware Accelerator-None, Runtime shape-Standard), selecting the desired options along the way, to generate train,eval,and test data.

-Once the data generation has finished, open "mutformer_finetuning_benchmark.ipynb," and in a different runtime, run the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-High RAM if available, Standard otherwise).
-There are three different options to use: either training multiple models on different sequence lengths, training just one model on multiple sequence lengths with different batch sizes, or training just one single model with specified sequence lengths and specified batch sizes.
-There are also options for whether to run prediction or evaluation, and which dataset to use.
+Once the data generation has finished, open "mutformer_finetuning_benchmark.ipynb," and in a different runtime, run through the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-High RAM if available, Standard otherwise).
+At the bottom of the notebook, there are currently two different benchmarking modes specified, though more can be added according to the same format.
+Choose and run one of these benchmarking strategies.

-Finally, alongside running mutformer_run_finetuning, open "mutformer_finetuning_benchmark_eval_predict.ipynb" and run all the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-Standard) in another runtime to begin the parallel evaluation operation (can also evaluate or predict after the fact).
+Finally, alongside running mutformer_run_finetuning, open "mutformer_finetuning_benchmark_eval_predict.ipynb" and run all the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-Standard) in another runtime to begin the parallel evaluation operation.

 ### Inference

-To run the trained MutFormer model, one can choose either to run MutFormer on a cloud TPU via Colab (using mutformer_finetuning/mutformer_finetuning_eval_predict.inpyb), or run inference locally, for which a python script is provided.
+To run the trained MutFormer model, one can choose either to run MutFormer on a cloud TPU via Colab (using mutformer_finetuning/mutformer_finetuning_eval_predict.inpyb, specifying 'predict' mode in the Eval/prediction loops section), or run inference locally, for which a python script is provided.

 To run the trained MutFormer model, one can run inference locally using a python script provided: